MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

 In this first tutorial, you learn how to:

 > [!div class="checklist"]
-> - Create a Visual Studio project that uses Windows Forms
+> - Create a Visual Studio project that uses Windows Forms.
-> - Add and format a layout element
+> - Add and format a layout element.
-> - Add and format labels to display
+> - Add and format labels to display.

 ## Prerequisites